thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   If you are looking for the perfect birthday party venue on the Gold Coast then look no further.
-Sailing In Paradise can help to create a perfect Gold Coast birthday party experience.
-We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', up to 20 on our Seawind 1000XL or combine both of our beautiful catamarans to suit up to 50 people.
+Sailing In Paradise can help to create a memorable birthday experience to share with family and friends aboard one of our beautiful boats.
+We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', up to 20 on our Seawind 1000XL or combine both of our catamarans to suit up to 50 people.
 Have an even larger group?
 No problems, we can arrange a raft up party with 4 catamarans for up to 90 people.

   Our sailing catamarans are smooth and stable and open-plan making them the